redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 They run independently of each other.
 Up in the right, we have another sort of task.
-Let’s assume that alerting and data warehouse are really fast.
+Let's assume that alerting and data warehouse are really fast.
 You get a message whether the temperature is larger than a specific value, which might take a millisecond.
 And alerting can keep up with the data flow.
 One way you can scale consumers is _consumer groups_, which allows multiple instances of the same consumer or same code to work as a team to process the stream.